 Rhode Island Warrant Search

 Unique variations of warrants fulfill various intentions in the law.
-For law enforcement officials, Rhode Island warrants are given to allow for checking the property for verification of criminal activity.
-Police are furthermore given warrants in order to ensure court appearances for individuals who have disregarded a subpoena or court appearances.
+For law enforcement officials, Rhode Island warrants are given to check the property for criminal activity verification.
+Police are given warrants to ensure court appearances for individuals who have disregarded a subpoena or court appearances.

 Rhode Island Statewide Warrant Search System.